andorfermichael/sentalyzer/README.md

 - Stochastic Gradient Descent (used in command as "sgd")
 - Linear Support Vector Classification (used in command as "linearsvc")
 - Nu Support Vector Classifcation (used in command as "nusvc")
-- Voted Classifier (used in command as "votedclassifier")
+- Vote Classifier (used in command as "voteclassifier")

-The `Voted Classifier` combines the results of all above mentioned classifiers.
+The `Vote Classifier` combines the results of all above mentioned classifiers.

 Train classifier